ergoplatform/ergodocs/docs/node/modes.md

 # Modes of Operation

-The Ergo node supports multiple security models. (since `Testnet0`!, the very first testing network)
+The Ergo node has supported multiple security models since the very first testing network (`Testnet0`)

-In addition to running in "full node mode," similar to a full Bitcoin node, Ergo reference implementation supports [Light-SPV](#light-spv-mode), [Light-Fullnode](#light-full-node-mode), and [Pruned-Fullnode](#pruned-full-node-mode) modes.
+In addition to running in the standard *full node mode*, like a full Bitcoin node, The Ergo reference implementation supports [Light-SPV](#light-spv-mode), [Light-Fullnode](#light-full-node-mode), and [Pruned-Fullnode](#pruned-full-node-mode) modes which are described below.

 ## Full-Node Mode

-Like in Bitcoin, a full node stores all the blocks since the genesis block, and a full node checks proofs of work, linking structure correctness (parent block id, interlink elements), and all the blocks' transactions.
-A full node stores all the full blocks forever, and it is also holding a full UTXO set to be able to validate an arbitrary transaction.
-A full node's only optimisation is skipping downloading and checking the AD-transformation block part (see below in the "Light-Fullnode" section).
+A full node stores all the blocks since the genesis block, and a full node checks proofs of work, linking structure correctness (parent block id, interlink elements), and all the blocks' transactions.
+A full node forever stores all the full blocks and keeps a copy of the full UTXO set to validate an arbitrary transaction.
+A full node's only optimisation is skipping downloading and checking the AD-transformation block part (see below in the [Light-Fullnode](#light-full-node-mode) section).

 For the full node regime, the modifiers processing workflow is as follows:

-1. Send ErgoSyncInfo message to connected peers.
+1. Send **ErgoSyncInfo** message to connected peers.
-Get a response with an INV message containing the ids of blocks, better than our best block.
+2. Get a response with an INV message containing the ids of blocks, better than our best block.
 3. Request headers for all ids from 2.
 4. On receiving Header: